-Chairperson: Chairman, Nicky Lu
+Chairperson: Chairman Nicky Lu Recorder: Yu-Chia, Cheng

-- I. Call the Meeting to Order
+- I. Call the Meeting to Order: The aggregate shareholding of the shareholders present constituted a quorum.
+The Chairman called the meeting to order.

 - II.
-Chairperson Remarks
+Chairperson Remarks: (Omitted)

 - III.
 Reports

 - (I) 2024 Business Report

+For the Company's 2024 Business Report, please refer to Attachment I.

 - (II) Audit Committee's Review Report

-- (III) Other Reports

-- IV.
-Ratifications

-- (I) 2024 Business Report and Financial Statements

-- (II) 2024 Deficit Compensation

-- V. Discussions

-- (I) Releasing Directors from Non-competition Restrictions

-- (II) Amendment to the Company's Articles of Incorporation

-- VI.
-Other Motions

-- VII.
-Adjournment

-Reports

-I. 2024 Business Report

-For the Company's 2024 Business Report, please refer to Attachment I (pages 4 to 6).

-II.
-Audit Committee's Review Report

-For the 2024 Audit Committee's Review Report of the Company, please refer to Attachment II (pages 7).
+For the 2024 Audit Committee's Review Report of the Company, please refer to Attachment II.

-III.
-Other Reports
+(III) Other Reports